Sunil Deodhar

 Sunil Deodhar (born 29 September 1965) is an Indian Politician.
 He was the National Secretary of the Bhartiya Janata Party.
 Currently, he is Co-incharge of BJP Andhra Pradesh.
 He is a former RSS Pracharak, and son of Marathi journalist V N Deodhar.
 He was campaign manager for Narendra Modi in Varanasi constituency in 2014.
-He founded an NGO My Home India of North-East India.
+He founded an NGO named "My Home India" for helping the people of North-East India who are living outside their states.

 Early life

 Sunil Vishwanath Deodhar was born in Pune on 29 September 1965.
 He came from a Maharashtrian Hindu family of the Bramhin caste.
 His father, Vishwanath Deodhar, a renowned Marathi journalist, from Pune, who has written a biography on Pt.
 Deendayal Upadhyay.

 His schooling was done in Nutan Marathi Vidyalaya in Pune.
 Then he completed his M.Sc.
 B.Ed. from Mumbai University, Honorary D.Lit of Arunachal University, and started his career as a teacher in 1988.
 For 3 Years, he taught Mathematics & Science to school going children.
 While working as an Assistant Teacher in Vidyanidhi High School, he took a challenge to bring the result of class 10 from a maximum of 19% to 100%, with tremendous efforts & various innovative experiments on students, majority of whom are slum-dwellers, he could bring the result to 90%.
 Also, while working as an RSS swayamsevak in Andheri East, he innovated Abhyasika for poor students which Inturn became instrumental in attracting young members towards RSS.